 All models were trained and tested under three basic holdout scenarios and some special cases.
-For most analyses, E and M were held out jointly due to the limited amount of M data, and the extra computational time that would be required.
+For most analyses E and M were held out jointly due to the limited amount of M data, and the extra computational time that would be required.
 However, the approach could be applied to separate E and M with little modification.
 In each scenario, a subset of G, E, and M, or combinations of the three, were withheld from the model and used as the test set (see Materials and Methods section for more details on training, validation, and test splits).
-Model performance was evaluated using a variety of metrics (Supplementary Table S3), but Pearson r values were used here to discuss the results, in keeping with the GP literature.
+Model performance was evaluated using a variety of metrics (Sup Table S1), but Pearson r values were used here to discuss the results, in keeping with the GP literature.
 In general, the trends seen in the Pearson r values were similar to those seen for other metrics such as root mean squared error (RMSE).
 Situations where this was not the case were noted.
 All results were based on test sets that included only data from the G2F experiments.
-The G2F data included over 38,000 data points and the historical data consisted of over 78,000 data points (Supplementary Table S4).
-The MLP and CNN models performed similarly in all cases, but the MLP model had about 35% more parameters than the CNN model.
+The G2F data included over 38,000 data points and the historical data consisted of over 78,000 data points (Sup Table S2).

-The CNN model extrapolates to unknown G, E, and M similarly or better than other methods
+The CNN model better extrapolates to unknown G, E, and M than other methods

 Two scenarios were used to evaluate model performance while holding out G, E, and M. The scenarios used k-means clustering to hold out related cultivars.
-The first scenario, which we named the "strict GEM holdout," excluded all field locations in a given test set from the training set, including all data from that location in any other years.
+For the first scenario, which we named the "strict GEM holdout". excluded all field locations in a given test set from the training set, including all data from that location in any other years.
 Although this scenario is not typical in agriculture, it does occur when new land is being used, or when records from the land do not exist.
 This scenario is also important for studying agriculture under climate change, as it tests the models' ability to extrapolate to unknown environments and unknown cultivars, and represents a complete G, E, and M holdout.
-Under this scenario, all models performed poorly with average Pearson r values ranging from 0.06 and 0.23 (Fig. 1a).
-The GBLUP, CNN without historical data, AUTO CGM, GE BLUP and GxE BLUP methods were the poorest performers based on both Pearson r and RMSE (Supplementary Table S3).
-The pre-trained CNN, which leveraged the historical survey data, the MLP, and the DE and DxE BLUP models performed the best (though still poorly), with average Pearson r value of from 0.20 to 0.23.
-The RMSE of the pre-trained MLP model was slightly better than that of the CNN model in this case and represents a 14% decrease from that of the worst performing model (Table 1).
-The high standard deviation of all of the models in this scenario makes it impossible to conclude with confidence that one model is better than another, but the CNN, MLP, and DxE BLUP models perform the best on average.
+Under this scenario, all models performed poorly with Pearson r values ranging from 0.06 and 0.20 (Fig 1A).
+The GBLUP, CNN without historical data, GE BLUP and GxE BLUP methods were the poorest performers based on both Pearson r and RMSE (Sup Table 1).
+The pretrained CNN, which leveraged the historical survey data, performed the best (though still poorly), with an average Pearson r value of around 0.20.
+The RMSE of the pretrained CNN model represents a 15% decrease from that of the worst performing model, GBLUP (Table 1).
+The high standard deviation of all of the models in this scenario, makes it impossible to conclude with confidence that one model is better than another, but the CNN model with historical data performs the best on average.

 The second G, E, and M) holdout scenario is here called the "practical GEM holdout" as it is meant to replicate the types of situations farmers, breeders, and researchers most commonly encounter.
 In this case, the training set was constructed in a similar way to the strict GEM scenario, except it included locations that were in the test set as long as the location data came from a different year than that being tested.
-The models performed with Pearson r values ranging from 0.08 to 0.50 (Fig. 1b).
-The GBLUP and AUTO CGM models performed most poorly while the CNN with historical data performed the best ($r \sim 0.50$).
-The CNN with and without historical data performed more similarly based on RMSE values (Supplementary Table S3).
-The RMSE of out scenario. d Environmental and management holdout scenario.
-Box plot elements: center line, mean; box limits, upper and lower quartiles; whiskers, maximum and minimum with outliers excluded; points, outliers
+The models performed with Pearson r values ranging from 0.08 to 0.50 (Fig 1B).
+The GBLUP, AUTO CGM, GE BLUP, and GxE BLUP models performed most poorly while the CNN with historical data performed the best (r ~ 0.50).
+The CNN with and without historical data performed more similarly based on RMSE values (Sup